Nathan Webb (minister): Death and afterwards

 Webb served in Uxbridge until his death there at the age of 66.
 The Worcester County history text reports that he "continued in the faithful service of the Master" until his death.

 He bequeathed "16 British Sterling Pounds to the church for the purposes of purchasing 3 silver cups to be engraved with the names of Nathan Webb, Ruth Webb, and Elizabeth Webb."
-He then bequeathed 26 Pounds, 13 Shillings, and 4 cents (N. B. Webb's estate was in total much more than the 24 pounds Sterling paid to the Nipmuc for the original land deed to the entire 8 Mile by 8 mile square plantation granted to settlers in 1662 for what became Mendon and other towns) to be invested and improved forever toward the work of the learned, pious and orthodox Congregational ministry of said church forever".
+He then bequeathed 26 Pounds, 13 Shillings, and 4 cents (N. B. Webb's estate was in total much more than the 24 pounds Sterling paid to the Nipmuc for the original land deed to the entire 8 Mile by 8 mile square plantation granted to settlers in 1662 for what became Mendon and other towns) (N.B.
+Adjusting for an assumed 2% annual inflation, the 24 pounds paid to the Nipmuc in 1662 would have been worth roughly 212 pounds when Webb made his will 110 years later, five times Webb's enumerated estate, which doesn't make the original transaction right per se but places it in proper context) to be invested and improved forever toward the work of the learned, pious and orthodox Congregational ministry of said church forever".
 The title of the sermon given on his death was, "The godly fathers and a defence to their people [electronic resource"] : A sermon delivered at Uxbridge, April 19, 1772, occasioned by the death of the late Reverend Nathan Webb, Pastor of said church and people: containing a summary of his character. : And now published, at the desire of many of the hearers, to revive and perpetuate the memory of their said pastor. / By Ebenezer Chaplin, A.M.
 Pastor of a church in Sutton."

 Webb's funeral was held on April 19, 1772, exactly three years before the Battles of Lexington and Concord.

 The present location of the Congregational Church, in the Uxbridge Common District, changed from the 1830s due to a split with the more liberal Unitarian Church tradition.